IrascibleBasil/pharis-mod-list/preamble.md

 A Vulkan-based translation layer for Direct3D 9/10/11

 - Open the archive with 7zip
-- Open the archive within the archive
+- Open the archive within the archive (hehe)
-- Open the x32 folder
+- Open the `x32` folder
-- Put the d3d9.dll in that folder into your Morrowind directory
+- Put the `d3d9.dll` in that folder into your Morrowind directory
 - Profit

 ### [Wrye Mash Polemos Fork](https://www.nexusmods.com/morrowind/mods/45439)